Chicago Metro Guide

 Downers Grove, western suburbs

 College of Dental Medicine oral surgery clinic.
 Accessible from western Chicago suburbs and DuPage County.
-Often shorter wait list than UIC.
-All-four case typically $750 to $1,400.
+Often a shorter wait list than UIC.
+Fees are set per case and are typically well below private practice; confirm directly with the clinic.

 School information →